Bachelor of Science in Nutrition (Dietetics)

 Admission to Texas Woman’s University does not guarantee acceptance into the B.S. in Nutrition (Dietetics) or the Didactic Program in Dietetics (DPD).
 The B.S. in Nutrition (Dietetics) DPD at TWU requires the submission of an application.
 All students who wish to be considered for admission to the B.S. in Nutrition (Dietetics) should declare their major as B.S. in Nutrition (Dietetics).
 Students will take coursework as outlined on the B.S. in Nutrition (Dietetics) Program of Study.
 Students will be eligible to apply to the B.S. in Nutrition (Dietetics) DPD only after completing the required list of courses (1000 and 2000 level degree courses), and meeting the grade requirements.

-Students who have completed the B.S. in Nutrition (Dietetics) DPD requirements and meet the requirements for a Verification Statement are eligible to apply to a supervised practice (internship) program.
+Students who have completed the B.S. in Nutrition (Dietetics) DPD requirements, meet the requirements for a Verification Statement, and have been accepted to graduate school are eligible to apply to a supervised practice (internship) program.

 Admissions Process to the B.S. in Nutrition (Dietetics) DPD